An excellent California pinot noir for $14? You better believe it.

 This elegant wine is classic Provence rosé, a virtual trip to the Cote d’Azur on the wings of bottled sunshine.
 Pale in color, like the glint of the setting sun’s light from the sea, and . . . well, you get the idea.
 It’s delicious.
 Alcohol by volume: 13 percent.

-Imported by Vintus, distributed by RNDC: Available in the District at Ace Beverage, Atrium Cafe (retail), District Liquors, Hop, Cask & Barrel, MacArthur Beverages, Michigan Liquors, Potomac Wine & Spirits, Rodman’s, Sherry’s Fine Wine & Spirits, Yes!
+Imported by Vintus, distributed by RNDC: Available in the District at Ace Beverage; Atrium Cafe (retail); District Liquors; Hop, Cask & Barrel; MacArthur Beverages; Michigan Liquors; Potomac Wine & Spirits; Rodman’s; Sherry’s Fine Wine & Spirits; Yes!
 Organic Market (various locations).
-Available in Maryland at College Park Liquors in College Park; Cranbrook Liquors in Cockeysville; Columbia Fine Wine & Spirits and Snowden River Liquors in Columbia; Dawson’s Liquors in Severna Park; Graul’s Wine & Spirit Shop in Towson; Mills Fine Wine & Spirits in Annapolis; Pine Orchard Liquors in Ellicott City; Town & Country Wine Liquor Etc. in Easton.
+Available in Maryland at College Park Liquors in College Park, Cranbrook Liquors in Cockeysville, Columbia Fine Wine & Spirits and Snowden River Liquors in Columbia, Dawson’s Liquors in Severna Park, Graul’s Wine & Spirit Shop in Towson, Mills Fine Wine & Spirits in Annapolis, Pine Orchard Liquors in Ellicott City, Town & Country Wine Liquor Etc. in Easton.

 GREAT VALUE